jonretting/geforce-driver-check/README.md

 	-d    Specify download location
-	-C    Only check for new version (returns version#, 0=update available, 1=no update) -A    Enable all Nvidia packages (GFExperience, NV3DVision, etc) uses attended install -V    Displays version info
+	-C    Only check for new version (returns version#, 0=update available, 1=no update) -A    Enable all Nvidia packages (GFExperience, NV3DVision, etc) uses attended install -r    Don't disable reboot prompt when reboot is needed (could be buged) -V    Displays version info
 	-h    this crupt